jundalisay/superb/content/en/research/descartes/_index.md

 ---

 <!--
-# heading= correctly explained the mind and the aether

 description= ""
 # linking the previously separate fields of geometry and algebra.
 He is one of the foundations of Material Superphysics, aside from Pythagoras and Kepler
 image= ""